openrails/openrails/Source/Documentation/Manual/timetable.rst

 The timetable data is defined in a Spreadsheet, and saved as a \*.csv file (character separated file) in Unicode format.
-As the separation character, either ',' (comma) or ';' (semi-colon) must be used.
+As the separation character, either ',' (comma), ';' (semi-colon) or the tab character must be used.

-Do not select space or tab as the separation character.
+Do not select space as the separation character.

-As ';' or ',' are possible separation characters, these symbols must not be used anywhere within the actual data.
+As ';', ',', or tab are possible separation characters, these symbols must not be used anywhere within the actual data.
 Enclosure of text by quotes (either single or double) has no effect.
 Also, the character '#' should not be used in train names, since it is the prefix for reserved words in the Timetable.

 File structure
 --------------

-The saved ``*.csv`` files must be renamed with the extension ``*.timetable_or``.
+The saved ``*.csv`` files must be renamed with the extension ``*.timetable-or``.
 The timetable files must be placed in a subdirectory named ``OpenRails`` created in the route's ``Activities`` directory.